filecoin-saturn/contracts/README.md

 - `--method` refers to the method you will be claiming with and has three options:
-	- "ledger" -> claim with your ledger wallet.
+	- `ledger` -> claim with your ledger wallet.
-	- "lotus" -> claim with your lotus node.
+	- `lotus` -> claim with your lotus node.
-	- "local" -> claim using a private key (recommended only for testing).
+	- `local` -> claim using a private key (recommended only for testing).

+If you use `local`, the supported key types are BLS and SECP256K1.
+For both key types, using the hex encoded are ascii encoded version of the key is supported.

 ### Multisig Payouts: